Top 5 Best Free Moodle Themes – 2022

-Nobody wants to spend time on site that’s dull, drab and has you checking the clock time and again before you get to log out.
+Nobody wants to spend time on a site that’s dull, drab, and has you checking the clock time and again before you get to log out.

-Moodle, despite being one the most widely used LMS, has often fallen victim to this very complication.
+Despite being one of the most widely used LMS, Moodle has often fallen victim to this very complication.
 The default interface is primitive, and the UX is anything but charming.
 That’s where a Moodle theme steps in.

-Now, the great thing about Moodle is that you don’t always have to look at paid themes in order to get what you need, an impressive collection of free themes more than cover up the bulk of any design requirements.
+The best part about Moodle is that you don’t always have to look at paid themes in order to create a site that matches the visuals in your head, an impressive collection of free themes more than cover up the bulk of any design requirements.

 But how do you zero in on one theme that perfectly suits all your needs?

-Developed by Julian Ridden (the famed Moodleman himself) Essential provides for a very clean and polished front end aesthetics that appeals to learners of of all age groups.
+Developed by Julian Ridden (the famed Moodleman himself) Essential provides for a very clean and polished front-end aesthetics that appeal to learners of all age groups.

 Very enticing, from a marketing standpoint.

-Clean and minimal is not necessarily less, as is clearly evident from the whole lot of settings available through an admin interface, something that’s uncommon for a Moodle theme.
+Clean and minimal is not necessarily less, as is clearly evident from a whole lot of settings available through an admin interface, something that’s uncommon for a Moodle theme.

 The slider is highly customizable, so are the various labels on the front page and even the entire color scheme of the site.
 The footer presents you with various ‘Moodle blocks’ that can be filled with widgets and functionality of your choice.

-Part of the look can also be credited to the Font Awesome, which is present throughout the theme.
-Cool icons and a tons of fonts to choose from.
-Definitely a one-up, given how eye pleasing Font Awesome is known to be.
+Part of the look can also be credited to Font Awesome, which is present throughout the theme.
+Cool icons and a ton of fonts to choose from.
+Definitely, a one-up, given how eye-pleasing Font Awesome is known to be.

 Essential is completely responsive, so mobile learning will never be a problem for your audience.
 Integration with Google Analytics?
 Check.

-True to it’s name, Academi is the most learn-centric theme on this list.
-If Essential has the look of a blog, Academi carries the charisma of a modern elearning website.
+If Essential has the look of a blog, Academi carries the charisma of a modern e-learning website.

 Developed by Nephzat Technologies, Academi makes for a smooth and suave theme for Moodle that’s perfect for commercial uses.
 It opts for a more professional look, with a slider in the header of the front page that can be used to present course highlights.

-Scrolling down, one can immediately see listed the blocks of various Courses and Course categories available on the website.
-The no-nonsense-only-learning feel that Academi brings to the table is almost tangible.
+Scrolling down, one can immediately see listed blocks of various Courses and Course categories available on the website.
+The no-nonsense-only learning feels that Academi brings to the table is almost tangible.

-Like Essential, Academi also derives its features from Bootstrap framework, providing a solid foundation to the core of the theme.
-Also present is Font Awesome, with it’s massive collection of icons and typographical fonts.
+Like Essential, Academi also derives its features from the Bootstrap framework, providing a solid foundation to the core of the theme.
+Also present is Font Awesome, with its massive collection of icons and typographical fonts.

 The CCS is flexible and can be tweaked to suit your business needs, like adding a company logo or personalizing the menu.
-Academi is completely responsible, and handles various screen sizes with relative ease.
+Academi is 100% responsive and handles various screen sizes with effortless ease.

 The answer is Adaptable.